 There are many reasons that scientists and serious marijuana growers turn to Apogee instead of other companies for instrumentation.
 One reason is Apogee products are designed and their manufacture supervised by a statured photobiologist and plant scientist who is researching cannabis.
 Bugbee and his company are the only people in the world offering instrumentation designed partly based on cannabis testing.

 Another reason is that Apogee instruments are absolutely solid in design, workmanship, ease of use, utility, flexibility, data-logging, and warranty.
 The workmanship and materials warranty is four years, which is an astoundingly long warranty for any electronica, especially complex professional metering devices.

 Data-logging?
 Yes!
 You can transfer oodles of data from most of these meters into your computer and, using software provided by Apogee, calculate daily light integral and do many other calculations and analyses that give you the most in-depth understanding of the electromagnetic radiation affecting your plants.

-Another Apogee plus is that their team are all thrilled to be working for Dr. Bugbee and have a friendly, professional, enthusiastic dedication to grower satisfaction.
+Another Apogee plus is that their team members are all thrilled to be working for Dr. Bugbee and have a friendly, professional dedication to grower satisfaction.